sugimomoto/TeslaAPIPostmanCollection/README.md

 ![usetoken](/Images/usetoken.png)

 7. Click Send to obtain an Access Token.
+You are now up and running with the Tesla API collections.

 ![oauth](/Images/oauth.png)

-You are now up and running with the Tesla API collections.
-To refresh your token, repeate steps 4 through 7.
+To refresh your token, repeat steps 4 through 7.

 By the way, most requests have required your Tesla Id.
 You can find Id at Vehicles or Products Endpoint so you should request this endpoint first.